Coach Duke Roufus on Mayweather vs McGregor

-Coach Duke Roufus, head coach at Roufus fighting sports.
-And coach to current welterweight Champion Tyron Woodley.
-Former lightweight champ Anthon Pettis and his brother Sergio Pettis.
+Coach Duke Roufus, head coach at Roufus fighting sports and coach to current Welterweight Champion Tyron Woodley.
+Former lightweight champ Anthony Pettis and his brother Sergio Pettis.
 Spoke at length about what he believes Conor McGregor has to to do to beat Floyd Mayweather.

 So what Conor needs to do is fight really long and take pot shots.
 Don’t try to engage him in a boxing match.
 Engage him in an MMA range.
 Duke believes that the strategy won’t lead to an exciting boxing match.
 But that this is how he will do well.

 Conor McGregor Needs To Stay Awkward

 He reckons that Oscar De La Hoya did well against Floyd.
 With many Internal pundits actually giving him the fight.
 But Conor should stay awkward, in the same way, Horn did with Manny Pacquiao in Australia.

 Horn was more of a brawler and it’s fighters like that who give technical fighters problems.
 For instance, Prince Naseem Hamed.
 How do you train for this guy because he doesn’t box like anyone else?